kamilprz/blog/_posts/2025-04-12-Artificial-Intelligence-and-its-Consequences.md

 When you consult the graphs there is one very apparent pattern - the steady rise of Bad Bots.
 They have more than doubled their traffic over the last decade.
 What is even more concerning, is that this growth trajectory will only be accelerated with the emergence of accessible AI tools.
 The barrier of entry to creating a Bad Bot and deploying it at global scale has never been lower.
 Attackers can now use AI not only to create the bots themselves without much technical knowledge, but also to analyse failed attempts and identify further weaknesses in the attack surface.

 The takeaway here is simple - if you don’t control your web traffic, someone else will.
-The report [4] offers some guidance about how businesses should protect themselves from Bad Bots, but the reality is that it is becoming more difficult.
+The report offers some guidance about how businesses should protect themselves from Bad Bots, but the reality is that it is becoming more difficult.
 By leveraging AI, bad actors can now generate sophisticated bots which can learn from their interactions and evade traditional detection mechanisms by mimicking real users more accurately than ever before.
 This is a real danger.

 To illustrate some real life scenarios, consider these case studies from the 2025 report.

-**Talent Agency**
-A leading global talent agency invested hundreds of thousands into their marketing campaign, and were seeing positive engagement metrics and large volumes of traffic on their website, yet no-one was applying for the roles they posted.
+**Talent Agency** - A leading global talent agency invested hundreds of thousands into their marketing campaign, and were seeing positive engagement metrics and large volumes of traffic on their website, yet no-one was applying for the roles they posted.
 What was the problem?
 83% of their website traffic were bots.

-**Airline pricing**
-Bad bots flood airline websites and reserve seats, but do not complete the bookings.
+**Airline pricing** - Bad bots flood airline websites and reserve seats, but do not complete the bookings.
 This inflated volume of requests skews the demand forecasts and affects the dynamic pricing models of the tickets.
 The airlines also incur needless operational costs as a consequence.

 It is important to highlight the role which Generative AI has played in this surge of Bad Bots.
 As mentioned before, AI in itself is not a new concept, and neither are malicious bots.
 AI has been used for years for things such as anomaly detection or traffic optimization.
+What is new, however, is the emergence Generative AI and its ability to create.
+This is the first time in history where a medium can create content by itself - and that is a big deal.
+Tools such as ChatGPT can now independently generate text, Imagen-4 can generate images, Veo-3 can generate video, all based on simple input prompts.
+There is no doubt that this is an astonishing achievement from a technological perspective, but we must proceed with caution.

 ## The key word is Artificial, not Intelligence